rachitmore/Ineuron-course-scraping/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-For any questions or concerns, please contact Rachit More (mailto:rachitmore3@gmail.com).
+For any questions or concerns, please contact [Rachit More](mailto:rachitmore3@gmail.com).

 ## Acknowledgments
-Special thanks to iNeuron for providing valuable informations for this project.
+Special thanks to iNeuron for providing valuable information for this project.